Girls Equipment

 All About Sticks

 There are many excellent prestrung women's sticks available.
-Generally speaking, quality increases with price, but just like a performance sports car isn't the best option for a new driver, the "best" sticks are not always appropriate for newer players.
+Generally speaking, quality increases with price, but just like a high performance sports car isn't the best option for a new driver, the "best" sticks are not always appropriate for newer or young players.
 Here is a list of several sticks that we feel offer good value and that are a good match for newer players.
 The term complete stick refers to a stick that is off the shelf with a strung head and a handle.
 There are also numerous reviews of these sticks online.
 Head to Tama Lacrosse in Kirkland or Dick's Sporting Goods at Northgate to see them in person.
+Tama does not list their in-store stock on their website, so if you are interested in a particular stick we recommend calling ahead.

 For girls 8U (K-2nd grade)